DBraun/DAC-JAX/README.md

 while signal.ndim < 3:
     signal = jnp.expand_dims(signal, axis=0)

-# Encode audio signal as one long file (may run out of GPU memory on long files)
+# Encode audio signal as one long file (may run out of GPU memory on long files).
+# This performs resampling to the codec's sample rate and volume normalization.
 dac_file = model.encode_to_dac(signal, sample_rate)

 # Save to a file